hallofdreams/hallofdreams.github.io/_posts/2024-03-15-trackmania-2.md

 Of course, `ssh`ing doesn’t work the way you’d expect, and installing Windows Subsystem for Linux (WSL) is the *opposite* of what we wanted to do.
 We wanted to use the native Windows features.
 We are not going to give an exhaustive rundown here of installing OpenSSH on Windows, because there are many excellent tutorials on it.
 What we *will* tell you is that by default, if the account you want to ssh in is an administrator, there is a *special* file in the OpenSSH directory that you need to modify to point at your `ssh` keys, which is different from the one standard users use, they are `administrators_authorized_keys` and `authorized_keys` respectively.
 Oh, and that if you open any of your `ssh` key files with the wrong program and save them, you will break them in a way that is nearly undetectable until you restore them from backup.

-Fortunately all the port forwarding we’d done in the past still worked.
+And for once, a small blessing: all the port forwarding we’d done in the past still worked.

 Of course, once *that’s* set up, you still need to figure out how to remote desktop in.
 Did you know that if you have remote desktop set up, the only permitted auth is a **password**, and not an ssh key?
 That you have to set up a ssh tunnel and then connect to the RDP session?
 Oh, and that if the RDP session ends, running programs do too, so you need a second user if you want to be able to run a program in the background while someone connects and disconnects?
 Fortunately, you can set up two accounts and solve things that way.
 Unfortunately, sharing files between them is tricky, but solvable.
 That’s what we did: we made a new administrator account named Fictor and had it as a permanently running account so we could (theoretically) perpetually train our network.
 With Fictor and Sominum both living on our Windows account, we were all set to really begin work.
 Sure, [shadowing another user](https://gitlab.com/Remmina/Remmina/-/issues/2774) didn’t work, but small potatoes when we had the ability to screen share over Discord.
 It wasn’t going to be easy, but people write programs to interact with running GUIs all the time, so that portion will at least be easy.
 Indeed ChatGPT once again suggested the approach would be simple: